 One of the most crucial parts of inventory management is having the right amount of SKUs or product units needed in stock at a certain timeframe.

-When your stock levels go down, you risk your business losing stocks and even experience missed sales and other customer service issues.
+When your stock levels go down, you risk your business losing stocks and even experiencing missed sales and other customer service issues.
 On the other hand, having too much inventory might lead you to have products that are difficult to sell due to decreased demand.

 With proper order management combined with strategic analytics, you can guarantee to improve your ecommerce business’ warehouse management operations.

 Helping You Gain Valuable Insights To Customer Preferences

 Through monitoring and analyzing the amount of inventory that gets shipped vs the ones that are stuck within the part of your supply chain management, you can gain valuable insights about your customer’s preferences:

 - What are the peak months of purchases?